DcentWallet/dcent-web-connector/doc/index.md

 - Requirements:

   - `D'CENT Bridge` version 1.5.0 or higher is required.
+    - near token: version 1.5.1 or higher is required.
   - D'CENT Biometric Wallet version 2.24.0. or higher is required.
+    - near token: version 2.27.1 or higher is required.
 - Useage:

   ```js